-The freeholder owns the freehold of a property and the land it stands on, for an unlimited period, while a leaseholder essentially rents the property from the freeholder for a set period of time.
+When a leasehold is granted, the freeholder still owns the freehold of the property (ie an indefinite ownership interest in it) and the land it stands on for an unlimited period.
+The leaseholder essentially rents the property from the freeholder for a set period of time.

 For more information, read Freehold and leasehold property.

 As a lease nears its end date the value of the property may decrease, as the interest that’s being sold will not exist for a long time.
 If a leaseholder wishes to sell their property, extending their lease first may result in a higher sale price.
 Even if they do not wish to sell, a leaseholder will generally wish to extend their lease before it expires.

 When should a lease be extended?

 As a rule of thumb, if a lease has less than 90 years left to run it should be extended to avoid depreciation and to avoid deterring any potential buyers.
 This is partially because mortgages can be more difficult to obtain on properties with leases shorter than 90 years.

 Leases that have less than 80 years to run become more expensive to extend, and those below 60 years can cost an additional 1% of the property value to extend.

 The first step is for the leaseholder to inform the freeholder that they wish to extend their lease.
 Then, there are 2 possible routes to take: a statutory lease extension or an informal (ie voluntary) lease extension.